omotade/Project-SQL/starting_with_data.md

 Answer:
 SELECT COALESCE (Ratio, 0) FROM sales_report

-What is THE apex productwith the highest sentimental score
+What is the product with the least sentimental score

 SELECT products."name" FROM products
-WHERE products."sentimentScore" = (SELECT MAX(products."sentimentScore") FROM products);
+WHERE products."sentimentScore" = (SELECT MIN(products."sentimentScore") AS least_sentiment_score
+FROM products);

+Answer: "7 Dog Frisbee"

 Question 2: How can you produce duplicates in the analytics table.
 Retreive columns, fullvisitorid, visitid, and date